-Lexi Churchill is a Scripps Howard research reporting fellow at ProPublica.
+Lexi Churchill is a research reporter for the ProPublica-Texas Tribune Investigative Initiative.
 Before joining ProPublica, Lexi interned at CNBC, the St. Louis Post-Dispatch, the Columbia Daily Tribune, and KCUR 89.3, Kansas City’s NPR affiliate.
 Her reporting on the University of Missouri’s Title IX appeals process won the GateHouse Public Service Award for 2018.
 Lexi graduated from Mizzou in 2019 with a degree in investigative convergence journalism.

 The CDC fumbled its communication with public health officials and underestimated the threat of the coronavirus even as it gained a foothold in the United States, according to hundreds of pages of documents ProPublica obtained.